-Dr. Linda Alvarez is an assistant professor at California State University, Northridge.
-She is Co-Founder and Director of Vegan Advocacy Initiative, an animal advocacy and food justice organization.
+Dr. Linda Alvarez is an assistant professor at California State University, Northridge, and a Co-Founder and Director of Vegan Advocacy Initiative.
 Linda holds a Ph.D. in Political Science and Master’s Degrees in International Relations and Latin American Studies.
-Her scholarly interests revolve around exploring the ways in which underrepresented and marginalized groups interact, challenge and resist dominant structures of power.
+Her scholarly interests revolve around the ways in which underrepresented and marginalized groups interact with and challenge dominant structures of power.
 Much of her research has focused on the experience of migration, violence and trauma among farmworkers and slaughterhouse workers.
-Linda is also an avid veganic gardener and might be slightly obsessed with the amazing life systems beneath the ground, namely the interaction of soil, fungus and worms.
+Linda is also an avid veganic gardener and might be slightly obsessed with the amazing life systems beneath the ground.

 Chema Hernández Gil helps build the political power of working-class communities of color in San Francisco as the political coordinator at the San Francisco Rising Alliance and one of the organizers at Bay Resistance, a powerful new network preparing to defend our communities, our movements, and our planet.
 Chema was raised vegetarian and experienced his family’s shift to eating more dairy and processed foods when they left Mexico in the late 1980s.
 Over the years, he also saw how people’s diets in Mexico changed in similar, negative ways.
 Along the way, he acquired an understanding of how native North American food systems were colonized.
 He is passionate about building vegan agroecological food systems within the context of decolonization.